shadow-robot/sr_experimental_documentation/docs/user_guide/1_4_Installing_the_software.md

 # Starting the driver

-Launch the driver at a terminal (in the container), typing:
+Launch the driver in a terminal (in the container), typing:

 ```eval_rst
 .. prompt:: bash $